ali0999109/WeatherForecast/README.md

-# Overview this is a weatherForecast app utilizing open weather API to get weather data for the week.
-Its built using streamlit and graphs are made with plotly.
+## Overview this is a weatherForecast app utilizing open weather API to get weather data for the week.
+Its built using streamlit and graphs are made with plotly